amethyst/voxel-mapper/README.md

 You can load it back into the editor by setting `voxels_file_path: Some("saved_voxels.bin")` in "assets/maps/example_map.ron."

 Control bindings can be found in "assets/config/map_editor_bindings.ron".

+If you want to import your own material images, take a look at [material-converter](https://github.com/bonsairobo/material-converter).
+It makes it easy to import material images from sites like freepbr.com (don't you wish they meant the beer?).

 ## Development